tobyStone/MNIST-Classifier-/README.md

 ![](https://github.com/tobyStone/MNIST-Classifier-/blob/main/MNIST%20plotted.PNG)

-90% accuracy has not yet been acheived so future work would be to remove some of the layers of the model (I have used convolutional, linear, max pooling, and dropout layers) in order to test which combination of these hyoerparameters (including epoch number, learning rate, etc...) increase the accuracy.
+A high level of accuracy has not yet been acheived so future work would be to remove some of the layers of the model (I have used convolutional, linear, max pooling, and dropout layers) in order to test which combination of these hyperparameters (including epoch number, learning rate, etc...) increase the accuracy.